-1.20 Network Rail did concede that its own assurance found that some routes (London North East & East Midlands (LNE&EM), London North West (LNW) and Wales) were not delivering the minimum benchmark earthworks renewal activities indicated by its Corporate Risk Assessment Matrix (CRAM) model.
-The current planned renewal volumes are below the minimum considered necessary to manage the asset portfolio at current levels of risk exposure.
-It is our view that alternative mitigations such as heavy maintenance or additional inspection activity are not demonstrably effective in controlling risk in every case- especially the risk arising from sudden failure of assets during extreme weather.
-For this reason we are asking Network Rail, during its wider review of asset renewal to achieve better sustainability, to prioritise geotechnical assets whose renewal was deferred and where the consequences of failure would be most serious.
+1.25 Network Rail did concede that its own assurance found that some routes (London North East & East Midlands (LNE&EM), London North West (LNW) and Wales) were not delivering the minimum benchmark earthworks renewal activities indicated by its Corporate Risk Assessment Matrix (CRAM) model.
+The planned renewal volumes in the SBP submission were below the minimum considered necessary to manage the asset portfolio at current levels of risk exposure.
+In our draft determination, we expressed the view that alternative mitigations such as heavy maintenance or additional inspection activity are not demonstrably effective in controlling risk in every case- especially the risk arising from sudden failure of assets during extreme weather.
+For this reason, in our draft determination we asked Network Rail, during its wider review of asset renewal to achieve better sustainability, to prioritise geotechnical assets whose renewal had been deferred and where the consequences of failure would be most serious.